cvyl/country-flag-svg/README.md

 ## Integration

 Simply integrate the returned SVG path into your UI components, such as `<img>` tags, CSS backgrounds, or any SVG-friendly rendering approach.

+## Motivation

+This simple package was made to fix a specific issue of Windows systems not displaying flags due to geopolitics.

 ## Attribution